GLVis/web/src/gallery.md

 [![](img/gallery/logo-gallery.png)](img/gallery/logo-gallery-full.png)

 *The GLVis logo is derived from the [Metatron model](http://www.bathsheba.com/downloads/metatron.zip) at [bathsheba.com](http://www.bathsheba.com).
-Shown is the magnitude of the projection of a smooth vector field using 4th order Nedelec elements on a second order curved tehrahedral mesh (based on MFEM's [Example 3](http://mfem.github.io/doxygen/html/ex3_8cpp_source.html)).*
+Shown is the magnitude of the projection of a smooth vector field using 4th order Nedelec elements on a second order curved tetrahedral mesh (based on MFEM's [Example 3](http://mfem.github.io/doxygen/html/ex3_8cpp_source.html)).*

 ----